zhutoutoutousan/A-study-note-as-a-beginner/language/_log-L.md/log-L_testDaf.md

         - 5: Accelerated test/Pure reading before test
         - After you finish it, spend no more overhead for this test
       - Whatever double-subtitle video you watch on YouTube, set it to German

+# 2021/10/24
+## Major adjustments due to fundamental circadian rhythm disruption
+- Break an entire test to different pieces, record each pieces in chunks
+- Shift the major prep logistics to YouTube and Apps